 These criteria allow the logical blocks to be used in a broad range of contexts, however, it is possible to find more efficient representations of networks of logical operations by relaxing them.
 For instance, we need not require the input and output codes to be the same, as we can classically keep track of rotations on the planar code and compensate accordingly.
 Secondly, networks of such operations can be compiled into more efficient versions with the same distance.
-In particular, one may also find non-cubical versions of these blocks with reduced volumes.
+In particular, one may also find noncubical versions of these blocks with reduced volumes.

-\textbf{Hadamard and phase gates.} To the best of our knowledge, the phase gate presented in Fig.~\ref{figAllLogicalBlocks} is the most volume efficient representation in the literature for planar code qubits using the so-called rotated form~\cite{nussinov2009symmetry,bombin2007optimal,beverland2019role}.
-Moreover, the scheme we present can be implemented in CBQC with a static 2D planar lattice using at most 4-qubit stabilizer measurements on neighbouring qubits on a square lattice.
-In particular, the physical operations for the phase gate can be ordered in a way that does not require the usual 5-qubit stabilizer measurements~\cite{bombin2010topological,litinski2019game} or modified code geometry~\cite{yoder2017surface,brown2020universal} that are typically required for twists.
-We explicitly show how to implement this phase gate in CBQC in Fig.~\ref{figPhaseGateCBQC} of App.~\ref{AppPhaseGateCBQC}.
-We remark that with access to non-local gates or geometric operations called `folds', one can find an even more efficient phase gate based on the equivalence of the toric and color codes~\cite{kubica2015unfolding,moussa2016transversal}.
+\textbf{Hadamard and phase gates.} To the best of our knowledge, the phase gate presented in Fig.~\ref{figAllLogicalBlocks} is the most volume-efficient representation in the literature for planar code qubits using the so-called rotated form~\cite{nussinov2009symmetry,bombin2007optimal,beverland2019role}.
+Moreover, the scheme we present can be implemented in CBQC with a static 2D planar lattice using at most four-qubit stabilizer measurements on neighboring qubits on a square lattice.
+In particular, the physical operations for the phase gate can be ordered in a way that does not require the usual five-qubit stabilizer measurements~\cite{bombin2010topological,litinski2019game} or modified code geometry~\cite{yoder2017surface,brown2020universal} that are typically required for twists.
+We explicitly show how to implement this phase gate in CBQC in Fig.~\ref{figPhaseGateCBQC} in App.~\ref{AppPhaseGateCBQC}.
+We remark that with access to nonlocal gates or geometric operations called ``folds'', one can find an even more efficient phase gate based on the equivalence of the toric and color codes~\cite{kubica2015unfolding,moussa2016transversal}.
 The Hadamard gate has the same volume as the ``plane rotation" from Ref.~\cite{litinski2019game}.